amboxer21/MotionDetection/README.md

 ### [Todo]
 > Redisgn the Android app's UI.
 See GitHub issue [#50](https://github.com/amboxer21/MotionDetection/issues/50).
+> Android app for remotely viewing the camera's feed is broken.
+See GitHub issue [#51](https://github.com/amboxer21/MotionDetection/issues/51)
 ---

 # MotionDetection(CCTV) with Python3 on the Raspberry Pi powered by Gentoo Linux